kkaur89/SEI-Project-Three/README.md

          </>
       )

-This was the first major hurdle I had come across is that the abiev and below code meant that this component was rendering all the items in the array and I was not able to split out places using the array index by passing through props.
+This was the first major hurdle I had come across is that the above and below code meant that this component was rendering all the items in the array and I was not able to split out places using the array index by passing through props.
 The aim was to be able to render each day seperately.

         import React from 'react'
         import Media from 'react-bootstrap/Media'